Ishan-Kotian/Predictive-Models/README.md

 Developed and compared classification models to detect spam emails using the UCI Spambase dataset.
 Built one model optimized for overall predictive accuracy and a second cost-sensitive model to minimize misclassification costs with a 10:1 penalty ratio (false negatives vs. false positives).
 Applied and fine-tuned multiple techniques including k-NN, Decision Trees, Naive Bayes, SVM, and Ensemble methods.
 Evaluated models using nested cross-validation, confusion matrices, ROC curves, and lift charts, and identified the best-performing algorithms based on accuracy, F1-score, AUC, and average cost.

+---
+5. Evaluating Shallow vs. Deep Neural Networks for Function Approximation

+Problem Statement:

+Conducted a comparative analysis of neural networks with 1, 2, and 3 hidden layers to evaluate their performance in approximating a non-linear function $f(x) = 2(2\cos^2(x) - 1)^2 - 1$.
+Simulated 120,000 data points sampled uniformly from $[-2\pi, 2\pi]$, split evenly into training and test sets.
+Trained networks with varying hidden units and measured performance using mean squared error.
+The results, visualized across different network depths and parameter scales, revealed that deeper architectures achieved significantly lower errors with fewer units, highlighting their superior representational capacity for complex functions.